boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    exchanging service prefixes over an AC, each slice might be represented by a unique BGP community, so tracking label assignment to the slice might be possible.
 For example, in
    {{figure-mpls-10b-hand-off}}, for the slice identified with COM=1, the PE advertises a dynamically allocated label A".
-Since, based on the community, the label to slice association is known, the PE can use this dynamically allocated label A" to identify incoming packets as belonging to slice 1, and execute appropriate edge per-hop behavior.
+Since, based on the community, the label to slice association is known, the PE can use this dynamically allocated label A" to identify incoming packets as belonging to "slice 1" and execute appropriate edge per-hop behavior.

    It is worth noting that slice identification in the BGP control plane might be with per-prefix granularity.
 In the extreme case, each prefix can have different community representing a different slice.
-Depending on the business requirements, each slice could be represented by a different service instance, as outlined in {{figure-mpls-10b-hand-off}}.
+Depending on the business requirements, each slice could be represented by a different service instance as outlined in {{figure-mpls-10b-hand-off}}.
 In that case, the route target extended community ({{Section 4 of ?RFC4360}}) might be used as slice differentiator.
-In other deployments, all prefixes (representing different slices) might be handled by a single 'mobile' service instance, and some other BGP attribute (e.g., a standard community - {{?RFC1997}}) might be used for slice differentiation.
+In other deployments, all prefixes (representing different slices) might be handled by a single 'mobile' service instance, and some other BGP attribute (e.g., a standard community {{?RFC1997}}) might be used for slice differentiation.
 There could be also a deployment option that groups multiple slices together into a single service instance, resulting in a handful of service instances.
 In any case, fine-grained per-hop